repetier/Repetier-Firmware/README.md

 - Core XYZ printer system.
 - Linear, cubic and quintic velocity shape.
 - No minimum speed required any more.
-- Homing
+- Homing.
-- new analog value reading
+- new analog value reading.
+- Hardware PWM for due.
+- Tools instead of extruders.

 ToDo:
 - Dual X axis printer type